vuetifyjs/awesome/README.md

 [<img src="logo.png" align="right" width="101">](https://vuetifyjs.com)

-Below is a list of curated resources for Vuetify.
+> A list of curated resources for Vuetify.

+Vuetify is a Material Component Framework for [Vue.js](https://vuejs.org/)

 If you have something that you think belongs here, feel free to reach out to us in the [community](#community).

 ## Contents